BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 **The Microsoft Azure az CLI tool**
 Next, the team installed the Azure *AZ CLI* tool.
 This cross-platform tool allows a command-line and scripted approach to the PoC, so that they can repeat the steps as they make changes and improvements.
 [You can find the installation for the AZ CLI tool here.](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 With that tool set up, the team used it to log in to their Azure subscription, and set the subscription name they used for the PoC.
-They then ensured the Azure SQL DB server and database is accessible to the subscription:
+They then ensured the Azure SQL Database server and database is accessible to the subscription:

 ```
 az login